Generalized Resistance Geometry from Kron Reduction and Effective Resistance: Main results

 \subsection{Commutative diagram}

-In SC-directed graphs, the effective resistance is defined for any pair of nodes and is invariant under Kron reduction (Lem.I V.4 of \cite{Sugiyama2023graph}).
-Combining these facts with the generalized FBI, we obtain a commutative relation for two algebraic operations on the Laplacian $\mathcal{L}$ of SCWB-directed graphs.
+For SCWB-directed graphs, effective resistance is invariant under Kron reduction (Lem.I V.4 of \cite{Sugiyama2023graph}).
+Together with the generalized FBI, this yields a commutative relation between two operations on the Laplacian.

 \begin{theorem} Let $\mathcal{L}$ be the Laplacian corresponding to an SCWB-directed graph.
-For any set of nodes $\alpha$ such that $\alpha \subset [n],\ |\alpha| \geq 2$, the following equality holds:
+For any set of nodes $\alpha$ such that $\alpha \subsetneq [n],\ |\alpha| \geq 2$, the following equality holds: